-Radha A. Pathak represents firm clients in high-stakes matters and high-impact pro bono cases.
-Ms. Pathak was formerly Associate Dean of Student & Alumni Engagement, Associate Professor of Law (with tenure), and Director of the Institute for Trial and Appellate Practice at Whittier Law School.
-Prior to entering academia, Ms. Pathak served as a judicial clerk to the Honorable Raymond C. Fisher of the United States Court of Appeals for the Ninth Circuit.
+Radha A. Pathak represents clients in high-stakes matters and high-impact pro bono cases.
+Prior to joining the firm full time, she was an Associate Dean of Student & Alumni Engagement, Associate Professor of Law (with tenure), and Director of the Institute for Trial and Appellate Practice at Whittier Law School.
+She also served as a judicial clerk to the Honorable Raymond C. Fisher of the United States Court of Appeals for the Ninth Circuit.

-Ms. Pathak frequently speaks and writes about complex procedural issues, especially those pertaining to ERISA and often in collaboration with firm partner and fellow academic, Brendan Maher.
+Ms. Pathak frequently speaks and writes about complex procedural issues, especially those pertaining to ERISA.
 Her ERISA publications include Enough About the Constitution: How States Can Regulate Health Insurance Under the ACA, 31 Yale L. & Pol’y Rev. 275 (2013) (with Brendan S. Maher), Health Insurance and Federalism in Fact, 28 ABA J. Lab. & Emp.
 L. 73 (2012) (with Brendan S. Maher), Discretionary Clause Bans & ERISA Preemption, 56 S.D.
 L. Rev. 500 (2011), Statutory Standing and the Tyranny of Labels, 62 Okla.
 L. Rev. 89 (2009), and Understanding and Problematizing Contractual Tort Subrogation, 40 Loy.
 U. Chi.
 L.J.
 49 (2008) (with Brendan S. Maher).
 As a professor, she taught appellate advocacy, civil procedure, evidence, federal courts, remedies, and torts.

-Ms. Pathak received her J.D., cum laude, from New York University Law School where she was an editor of the New York University Law Review, and her B.A. in Political Science with honors from the University of California at Berkeley.
+Ms. Pathak received her J.D., cum laude, from New York University Law School where she was an editor of the New York University Law Review.
+She received her B.A. in Political Science with honors from the University of California at Berkeley.

 Ms. Pathak currently serves on the Amicus Brief Committee of the National Asian Pacific American Bar Association.